Placetel/call-control-notify-api/README.md

 1. a simple notification API, which notifies your API endpoint about new incoming and outgoing calls, when calls are accepted (only for incoming calls) and when a call ends
 2. an advanced call control mechanism, set up in the routing of each number, which asks your API endpoint how to handle an incoming call

-To enable both APIs, go to *Settings* → *External APIs* in your PBX and provide the URL of your API endpoint.
+To enable both APIs, go to *Settings* → *External APIs* in the Placetel Webportal and provide the URL of your API endpoint.

 ### Setup Notify